 Each class has 24 students.

-Irvington Community Elementary School: Boys/girls basketball and volleyball
+Irvington Community Elementary School: Currently no sports offered

-Irvington Community Middle School: Volleyball, cross-country, boys/girls basketball, and co-ed soccer
+Irvington Community Middle School: Volleyball, cross-country, boys/girls basketball, track and co-ed soccer

-Irvington Preparatory Academy: Volleyball, co-ed soccer,cross-country, men's and women's basketball, men's and women's track
+Irvington Preparatory Academy: Volleyball, co-ed soccer,cross-country, men's and women's basketball, softball, baseball, men's and women's track

 Parents are encouraged to get involved with the school on a number of levels.
 Because "Community" is central to our name, we believe that parents should partner with the school in their children's education.
 They can do so by making sure their Irvington Community School students are staying current with assignments, studying regularly for tests, and behaving themselves according to school values and policy.